 Not only is a Good Life Energy Savers insulated home ultra energy-efficient, it will also save you money, provide a far more comfortable living space, and is ultimately worth more than the typically built home.
 Finally, your high performance home will also play a significant role in reducing our nation’s need for foreign oil.

 As members of the Spray Polyurethane Foam Alliance (SPFA), we utilize various forms and brands of Spray Foam, with the main choices being open or closed cell.
-Open cell foam tends to be softer and can act as a good sound barrier as well as insulator.
+Open cell spray foam tends to be softer and can act as a good sound barrier as well as insulator.
 Closed cell spray foam is extremely strong and serves as an air and vapor barrier.
 We will help you decide on the best application for your home during our FREE consultation, answering any questions you may have.

 Here are some of the differences between open & closed cell foams.
 We will use our expertise to recommend the best one for you, and may even suggest that you use a combination of both types of spray foam products in various areas of your home.